xixianykus/theropods/README.md

-This is trying out creating a  *fake* REST api from the following article:
+This is a WIP, a JSON file listing most of the large theropds from the Late Cretacious era.

-https://dev.to/myogeshchavan97/how-to-easily-create-and-host-your-own-rest-api-without-writing-a-single-line-of-code-2np4
+This is trying out creating a  *fake* REST api from the following article: https://dev.to/myogeshchavan97/how-to-easily-create-and-host-your-own-rest-api-without-writing-a-single-line-of-code-2np4

 The web page is at: